-Before continuing I would like to emphasize that in spite of my critical remarks on Greub-Hurth calculation in question both authors played very important roles in the study of QCD corrections to $B\to X_s\gamma$ and $B\to X_sl^+l^-$ decays.
-In particular Christoph Greub is one of the great masters of these decays and his group made important contributions here both in the SM and beyond it.
-In this context his numerous analyses of these decays within 2HDM and the MSSM with Francesca Borzumati, the leading lady of NLO QCD calculations in weak decays, should be mentioned \cite{Borzumati:1998tg,Borzumati:1999qt,Borzumati:2003rr}.
+Before continuing, I would like to emphasize that, in spite of my critical remarks on the Greub-Hurth calculation in question, both authors played very important roles in the study of QCD corrections to $B\to X_s\gamma$ and $B\to X_sl^+l^-$ decays.
+In particular, Christoph Greub is one of the great masters of these decays, and his group made important contributions here both in the SM and beyond it.
+In this context, his numerous analyses of these decays within the 2HDM and the MSSM with Francesca Borzumati should be mentioned \cite{Borzumati:1998tg,Borzumati:1999qt,Borzumati:2003rr}.